Best Waterproof Jewelry Brands of 2026 (Ranked by a Chemist)

 5. Ana Luisa — best mid-range, with a caveat

 Ana Luisa says its jewelry is "tarnishproof, water-resistant, and hypoallergenic" and puts a 2-year warranty behind it — one of the few brands to insure against tarnishing rather than just claim it won't happen.
-The honest wrinkle is that its "waterproof" collection mixes stainless steel, gold vermeil and even solid gold, so durability swings widely by piece.
+The honest wrinkle is that its "waterproof" collection mixes stainless steel, gold vermeil and even solid gold, so durability swings widely by piece — the brand itself notes that only its solid-gold line is fully nickel-free.
 Check the material on the exact item before you assume it's pool-proof.

 • Pros: testing-backed claim; 2-year warranty that covers tarnishing; wide price ladder.